Earning Your IT Degree Online

-As one of the top online degree paths, more and more traditional colleges are adding online IT degrees to their regular curriculums.
+As one of the top online degree programs, more and more traditional colleges are adding online IT degree programs to their regular curriculums.
 Being a computer-based degree, the IT track is usually indistinguishable from traditional brick and mortar programs.
-Both online bachelor’s and master’s IT degrees are typically no quicker to earn than brick-and-mortar schools, though graduate degree programs often offer accelerated paths and asynchronous classes that may allow completion in as little as a year.
-Tuition can vary considerably depending on whether the university waives fees associated with physical attendance and whether students are in-state.
+Both online bachelor’s and master’s IT degree programs are typically no quicker to earn than brick-and-mortar schools, though graduate degree programs often offer accelerated paths and asynchronous classes that may allow completion in as little as a year.
+Tuition can vary considerably depending on whether the online college waives fees associated with physical attendance and whether students are in-state.
 However, attending an online program allows students to save on gas and vehicle depreciation.
 Most programs are offered entirely online, though some will require internships or occasional proctored testing.
 For the most part, attending an IT program online is an affordable and flexible option.

 Job and Salary Outlook for IT Graduates